Contributing Gear Writer

 Our Recommendation: Our go-to method for chilling our cooler is using a combo of cubed ice and either block or artificial ice.
 The block/artificial ice will last longer, and the cubes will fill in the gaps to make for better insulation/cold distribution.

 When the ice starts to melt, Don’t drain the water.
-It’s a common mistake but that ice cold water actually helps keep the temperature down.
-The enemy to coolness is air, so the more volume you fill inside the cooler with ice/drinks/food, the longer it’ll stay cold.
+It’s a common mistake but that ice-cold water actually helps keep the temperature down.
+The enemy of internal cooler chill is air, so the more volume you fill inside the cooler with ice/drinks/food, the longer it’ll stay cold.

 Loading up a cooler at the beach